Mondshein Sequences (a.k.a. (2,1)-Orders): Applications

 The conjecture has been proven for $k \leq 2$~\cite{Itai1988}, $k=3$~\cite{Cheriyan1988,Zehavi1989} and $k=4$~\cite{Curran2006}, with running times $O(m)$, $O(n^2)$ and $O(n^3)$, respectively, for computing the corresponding independent spanning trees.
-For $k \geq 5$, the conjecture is open.
+For every $k \geq 5$, the conjecture is open.
 For planar graphs, the conjecture has been proven by Huck~\cite{Huck1999}.

 We show how to compute three independent spanning trees in linear time, using an idea of~\cite{Cheriyan1988}.
-This improves the previous best running time by a factor of $n$.
+This improves the previous best quadratic running time.
 It may seem tempting to compute the spanning trees directly and without using a Mondshein sequence, e.g.\ by local replacements in an induction over BG-operations or inverse contractions.
-However, without additional structure this is bound to fail\shortversion{, as proven in the appendix}\longversion{, as shown in Figure~\ref{fig:ISTCounterexample}}.
+However, without additional restrictions this is bound to fail, as shown in Figure~\ref{fig:ISTCounterexample}.